-- 488. The Credit risk charge applies to all senior debt obligations of specified exposure classes of borrowers.
-Preferred shares and hybrid obligations, including subordinated debt, are excluded from the calculation of the Credit risk charge, and are instead subject to the Equity risk charge for hybrid debt/preference shares described in Section 7.3.4. - 489.
+- 498. The Credit risk charge applies to all senior debt obligations of specified exposure classes of borrowers.
+Preferred shares and hybrid obligations, including subordinated debt, are excluded from the calculation of the Credit risk charge, and are instead subject to the Equity risk charge for hybrid debt/preference shares described in Section 7.3.4. - 499.
 Credit exposures to national governments, multilateral development banks and supranational organisations are not subject to the Credit risk charge.
 Regional governments and municipal authorities and other government entities whose debt is not issued or guaranteed by the national government, are classified as public sector entities.
-Exposures to commercial undertakings owned but not guaranteed by governments or municipal authorities are classified in the corporates category. - 490.
+Exposures to commercial undertakings owned but not guaranteed by governments or municipal authorities are classified in the corporates category. - 500.
 The corporates category includes exposures to banks and securities dealers, but excludes exposures to reinsurers.
-Rated commercial mortgages are included in the corporate exposure class. - 491.
-The infrastructure category includes debt exposures to infrastructure projects and corporates that meet definitions and criteria specified in sections 1 and 3 of Annex 3. - 492.
+Rated commercial mortgages are included in the corporate exposure class. - 501.
+The infrastructure category includes debt exposures to infrastructure projects and corporates that meet definitions and criteria specified in sections 1 and 3 of Annex 3, provided that the exposure belongs to the corporates category specified in paragraph 500 prior to the application of the definition and criteria. - 502.
 The securitisation category includes all holdings of mortgage-backed securities and other asset-backed securities.
 It also includes any other assets where the cash flow from an underlying pool of exposures is used to service payments by a SPV to bondholders.
-If any of the assets in the pool of exposures underlying a securitisation exposure is itself a securitisation, then the exposure belongs to the re-securitisation category. - 493.
+If any of the assets in the pool of exposures underlying a securitisation exposure is itself a securitisation, then the exposure belongs to the re-securitisation category. - 503.
 The category short-term obligations of regulated banks includes demand deposits and other obligations that have an original maturity of less than three months, and that are drawn on a bank subject to the solvency requirements of the Basel Framework.
-All other bank exposures are included in the corporates category. - 494.
+All other bank exposures are included in the corporates category. - 504.
 Assets that are held for unit-linked business or in separate accounts and for which all credit risk on the assets fully flows through to policyholders are excluded from the Credit risk charge.
 However, IAIGs calculate a Credit risk charge for the increase in related liabilities (eg due to decreased future fee income) that would result from a credit risk loss on those assets, calculated as specified in this section.
 The total amount of separate account assets excluded from Credit risk and the Credit risk charge for separate account liabilities should be reported in the table Separate account of the Template.

-- 495. A non-paid-up financial instrument that qualifies for inclusion in capital resources is subject to the same Credit risk charge as a direct credit exposure to the contingent capital provider. - 496.
+- 505. A non-paid-up financial instrument that qualifies for inclusion in capital resources is subject to the same Credit risk charge as a direct credit exposure to the contingent capital provider. - 506.
 The Credit risk charge for off-balance sheet exposures is based on credit equivalent amounts calculated as specified in Section 7.4.1.4.